Big Guns (1987 film): Cast

+Released

 The film was re-released on DVD in 2007 as "Big Guns: 20th Anniversary Edition" and was remastered, color corrected and restored with its original ending cut from the original feature film.
 The 20th anniversary version runs 122 minutes.

+Sequel

 A sequel, "Hot Rods: The Young and the Hung Part 2," was shot concurrently and released the following year.
 "Big Guns" ends with a cliff-hanger scene that plays out as the first scene in "Hot Rods."
 (Although "Hot Rods" is subtitled "The Young and the Hung Part 2" it is not a sequel to the 1985 William Higgins film "The Young and the Hung" starring Brian Estevez, Christopher Lance, Francois Papillon, Grant Fagan, J.T.
 Denver, Jim Erickson, Ken Kerns, Michael Gere, Terry Evans, Tex Anthony and Troy Ramsey).
 The unofficial sequel "Big Guns 2" was made in 1998.